arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cheat-sheet/cheat-sheet.md

 ### Sensor Classes

 - **Sensor**: This class handles all the other sensors which have a single value to be read, like temperature, gas, pressure, etc. And also the event sensors, like the step detector.
-This generic sensor class provides the sensor data through the `value` property.
+This generic sensor class provides the sensor data through the `value` property that returns a **float**.
 - **SensorOrientation**: This class handles sensors with the Euler format, used for example with orientation.
 It allows you to read the `pitch`, `roll` and `heading` property.
 - **SensorXYZ**: This class handles sensors with the XYZ format, like the accelerometer and the gyroscope.
 It contains `x` `y` and `z` values
 - **SensorQuaternion**: Can be used to handle sensors with the quaternion format, can be used to calculate rotation vector, game rotation vector and geomagnetic rotation vector.
 You can access the `x`, `y`, `z` and `w` property using this class.